-National Lottery funding helps delivery of key services and supportPosted: Wednesday 07 June 2023 at 00:00
+National Lottery funding helps delivery of key services and supportPosted: Wednesday 07 June 2023

 The Macular Society has received nearly £40,000 worth of grants from the National Lottery, to help support people in Wales and Northern Ireland.

 In Northern Ireland, funding worth £9,880 has been ringfenced to help get key information packs and other supportive materials to people in the early stages of their macular disease diagnosis.

 These detailed guides have been described as ‘a lifeline’ to people, providing vital information about their diagnosis and outlining the support and services that are readily available.

 Eileen, 79 from Coleraine, was diagnosed with dry age-related macular degeneration (AMD) in 2017, for which there is currently no treatment.
 Eileen said she was not signposted to any support and felt as though she was left “in the dark” following her hospital appointment.

 She said: “I had that same message ringing in my ears of ‘there is nothing we can do, nothing can be done’.
 I came out of the hospital, literally in tears and I knew things were only going to get worse.
 I was so shocked about the whole thing, there was no information given to me.”

 There are around 55,000 people living with a macular condition across the country, with around 40 new diagnoses every day.

 Ms O’Neill added: “The idea of patient information packs is the best thing ever because if I had had one on the day I was told I had macular degeneration, it would have made the world of difference.